skibblenybbles/django-commando/README.md

     --traceback         Print traceback on exception
 ```

-If you run such a command, you'll get an error:
+If we run such a command, we'll get an error:

 ```
 $ python manage.py migrate
 CommandError: This command is not implemented
 ```

-django-commando provides base classes for writing, overriding and sequencing
-management commands.
-Read on to see how to use them.

-### Writing Management Commands

-### Overriding Management Commands

-### Sequencing Management Commands

-### Utilities

-### Included Management Command Overrides

 #### `commando.django.core`